-- supportive learning environments

-- tailored delivery models

-- visual and organisational supports

-- multimodal learning and assessment opportunities

-- varying levels of prompting and adult assistance.
+- supportive learning environments - tailored delivery models - multi modal learning and assessment opportunities - varying levels of prompting and adult assistance.

 'Adjustment' does not mean the lowering or removal of standards but rather it means allowing learners appropriate means to demonstrate their learning and achievement against standards.